CAMPING

 Is it forbidden to camp in the forest?

-What counts as a bivouac?
+What is a bivouac?

 Reading next